rahulchauhan3j/Web3-FrontEnd-Simple/README.md

 This was created as part of Metacrafters Intermediate Solidity Course.

 This application interacts with a contract deployed on hardhat node.
+Code for the contract is at https://github.com/rahulchauhan3j/Metacrafters-Solidity-Challenges/blob/main/contracts/StoreAndRetrieve.sol

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).